Utrecht University: International rankings

-In the 2025 QS World University Rankings by subject, the rankings are as follows: veterinary science (8th), geophysics (17th), geology (19th), public administration (22nd), geography (22nd), Earth & marine sciences (27th), psychology (30th), pharmacy & pharmacology (44th), life sciences and medicine (48th), environmental sciences (48th), education (51st), biological sciences (61st), medicine (64th), law (73rd), natural sciences (84th), nursing (51-100), development studies (51-100).
+In the 2026 QS World University Rankings by subject, the rankings are as follows: veterinary science (9th), geophysics (13th), geology (14th), earth & marine sciences (16th), public administration (16th), geography (17th), environmental sciences (22nd), psychology (28th), education (32nd), development studies (36th), pharmacy & pharmacology (37th), life sciences and medicine (45th), biological sciences (62nd), medicine (67th), law (75th), natural sciences (85th).

-In 2024 the analytics company Clarivate ranked Utrecht University 44th in the world and 7th in Europe, with 29 highly cited researchers in the top 1% by citations for their field(s) and publication year in the Web of Science over the past decade.
+In 2025, the analytics company Clarivate ranked Utrecht University 43rd in the world and 8th in Europe, with 28 highly cited researchers in the top 1% by citations for their field(s) and publication year in the Web of Science over the past decade.

 Utrecht University was also mentioned in the BlueSky Ranking Of University Rankings 2025/26 published by Matt Symonds, co-founder of QS.
 BlueSky Ranking Of University Rankings considers the aggregation of the performance of schools across four major rankings: AWRU, QS, THE, and USNWR.
 In this ranking, Utrecht University was placed 58th worldwide, 19th in Europe, and 2nd in the Netherlands.